-Mark Barrott is a man of serious musical pedigree.
-Starting out in the mid 90s as Future Loop Foundation, he has composed music for numerous films & TV shows, before founding one of the world’s leading music consultancies, providing music services to the luxury hospitality industry worldwide.
+Starting out in the mid 90s as Future Loop Foundation, Mark has composed music for numerous films & TV shows, before founding one of the world’s leading music consultancies, providing music services to the luxury hospitality industry worldwide.

 In 2008 he founded the highly respected International Feel label in Uruguay, where his A&Ring tempted the elusive DJ Harvey out of studio retirement for his genre-defying Locussolus project.
-He followed it with original work from the likes Quiet Village, Gatto Fritto and the Italian cosmic disco don Daniele Baldelli.
-To say they were ahead of the current vinyl resurgence is somewhat of an understatement.
+He followed it with original work from the likes of Quiet Village & Gatto Fritto and remixes from artists such as Italian cosmic disco don Daniele Baldelli and Todd Terje.

 Stand-alone EP’s ‘Bush Society’, ‘Cascades’, ‘Music for Presence’ and 2017’s ‘The Pathways of our Lives’ have cemented Mark Barrott's place as ‘One of the world’s finest purveyors of music to chill out to - he is the Master of Sunset Music’ (Pitchfork).

 Record Store Day 2018 saw the release of his critically acclaimed remixes of the Tears for Fears classic 'Head over Heels' and Summer 2019 will see him once again step up for the third volume of the lauded ‘Hostal La Torre’ compilation series.